-- 18.1.1 A resolution put to the vote at a meeting of members must be decided on a show of hands unless a poll is demanded under rule 18.2 either before or on declaration of the result of the vote on a show of hands. - 18.1.2 Unless a poll is demanded, the chair's declaration of a decision on a show of hands and an entry to that effect in the minutes is final and conclusive evidence of the decision.
+- 18.1.1 Except where Meeting Technology is used in holding the meeting (in which case voting must be decided on a poll), a resolution put to the vote at a meeting of members must be decided on a show of hands unless a poll is demanded under rule 18.2 (either before or on declaration of the result of the vote on a show of hands). - 18.1.2 Unless a poll is demanded, the Chair's declaration of a decision on a show of hands and an entry to that effect in the minutes is final and conclusive evidence of the decision.